icdp-digital-library/KNOT/data_model/Development/Entity Modelet/entity_scenario_competency_questions.md

 # Motivating Scenario

-Retrieve information about the entities that a research project used and/or produced such as … .
+Retrieve information about the entities that a research project used and/or produced such as the data formats they are available in, their type, the licenses attached to their use, their level of accessability, whether or not physical objects were digitized, what services or tools are available, what the relationships between outputs and inputs are.

 Given a research project X documented using the KNOT Data Model with a minimum available amount of information about it, we should be able to retrieve the following statements:

-- Project X involved...
+- The output(s) of project X are available in at least one format.
+- The output(s) of project X are of the following types.
+- The output(s) of project X are released using the following licenses.
+- The output(s) of project X may have used a digitized physical object.
+- The output(s) of project X may include a service or tool alongside its description.
+- The output(s) of project X are related to each other in the following ways.

 # Competency Questions